October 20, 2020

 4 Ways to Prevent Ransomware

-- Prepare Your Front Line of Defense: Our survey respondents revealed that phishing, a lack of cybersecurity training, and weak passwords are the top three causes of successful ransomware attacks.
+Survey respondents in our State of the Channel Ransomware Report revealed that phishing, a lack of cybersecurity training, and weak passwords are the top three causes of successful ransomware attacks.
 Too often, employees aren’t familiar with the signs of ransomware and therefore make their companies vulnerable to attacks.
 To mitigate the risk, it’s imperative to provide regular and mandatory cybersecurity training to ensure all employees can spot and avoid a potential phishing scam in their inbox, a leading entry point for ransomware.

 To find out more about the current ransomware trends and learn what you can do to avoid falling victim, check out the full report today.